• Home

-I am [email protected] - DMARC at its finest
+I am info@ - DMARC at its finest

 A while back, I was contacted by a friend of mine who received an interesting email.
 It was from a friend’s gmail account, but seemed to be written by Uber.
 He claimed that he never OAuthed with Google.
 After quite a bit of investigation, we landed on the conclusion that it was due to gmail’s DMARC policy.
 Essentially, DMARC has a few options of what to do on failure: